powersync-ja/powersync-flutter-firebase-nodejs-todolist-demo/README.md

 # Add your Firebase app
 Follow the step found in [this page](https://firebase.google.com/docs/flutter/setup?platform=ios) from the Firebase docs to login to your Firebase account and to initialize the Firebase credentials.

-# Set up Supabase Project
+# Set up Supabase project

 Create a new Supabase project, and paste and run the contents of [database.sql](./database.sql) in the Supabase SQL editor.